-Branding your URLs with a verified email domain is done on a per-list basis.
-You'll be prompted to do this when you create a new list, or you can update the URLs for an existing list in the list settings or on the Share your campaign section of the Campaign Builder.
+Branding your URLs with a verified email domain is done on a per-audience basis.
+You'll be prompted to do this when you create a new audience, or you can update the URLs for an existing audience in the audience settings or on the Share your campaign section of the Campaign Builder.

 Stay Compliant with Campaign URLs

 Best Practices for Campaign URLs

 The main benefit of customizable campaign URLs is to make them more recognizable to your audience.
 Here are a few tips on crafting effective URLs to help you get the most out of this feature: